MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/reference-types-and-status.md

 keywords: azure cli references, reference types, reference status
 ---

-# Overview: Azure CLI terminology and support levels
+# Overview: Azure CLI terminology

 This article explains Azure CLI terminologies.
 There are syntax components, reference types, and statuses.  it's the status that determines the support level.